God: Existence

-Thomas Aquinas summed up five main arguments as proofs for God's existence.
-Painting by Carlo Crivelli, 1476.

 The System of Nature (1770) argues that belief in God is based on fear, lack of understanding and anthropomorphism.

 The existence of God and the nature of God are subjects of debate in theology, philosophy of religion and popular culture.
 In philosophical terms, the question of the existence of God involves the disciplines of epistemology (the nature and scope of knowledge) and ontology (study of the nature of being or existence) and the theory of value (since some definitions of God include "perfection").

 Ontological arguments refer to any argument for the existence of God that is based on a priori reasoning.
 Notable ontological arguments were formulated by Anselm and René Descartes.
 Cosmological arguments use concepts around the origin of the universe to argue for the existence of God.

 The teleological argument, also called "argument from design", uses the complexity within the universe as a proof of the existence of God.
 It is countered that the fine tuning required for a stable universe with life on earth is illusory, as humans are only able to observe the small part of this universe that succeeded in making such observation possible, called the anthropic principle, and so would not learn of, for example, life on other planets or of universes that did not occur because of different laws of physics.
 Non-theists have argued that complex processes that have natural explanations yet to be discovered are referred to the supernatural, called god of the gaps.
 Other theists, such as John Henry Newman who believed theistic evolution was acceptable, have also argued against versions of the teleological argument and held that it is limiting of God to view him having to only intervene specially in some instances rather than having complex processes designed to create order.

 The argument from beauty states that this universe happens to contain special beauty in it and that there would be no particular reason for this over aesthetic neutrality other than God.
 This has been countered by pointing to the existence of ugliness in the universe.
 This has also been countered by arguing that beauty has no objective reality and so the universe could be seen as ugly or that humans have made what is more beautiful than nature.